cogment/cogment-doc/docs/cogment/cogment-api-reference/python.md

 `actor_index`: _int_ - Index of the actor in the list of all trial actors (returned by `Session.get_active_actors`).

 `action`: _protobuf class instance_ - Action from the actor which has index `actor_index` in the trial.
-The class of the action is defined as action space for the specific actor in the section `actor_classes:action:space` in the spec file.
+The class of the action is defined as action space for the specific actor in the section `actor_classes:action:space` in the spec file for the appropriate actor class.

 ## class RecvMessage